 The deals represent a push from carriers not only to select new customers from each other, but to lock in their current customers with longer deals.
 The floodgates for the deals opened last year, when companies were eager to draw people to their 5G networks, and they are pushing ahead with the iPhone 13 launch.
 Although now is a good time for those looking for a good deal, consumers should be aware that terms can extend up to three years.

-Apple went so far as to recognize the carrier discounts during its presentation on Tuesday with Kaiann Drance, vice president of marketing for Apple’s iPhone products, noting that there are “fantastic deals from Apple and our partners” in mentioning the price of the iPhone 13.
+Apple went so far as to acknowledge the carrier discounts during its presentation Tuesday with Kaiann Drance, vice president of marketing for Apple’s iPhone products, noting that there are “fantastic offers from Apple and our partners” in mentioning the price of the iPhone 13.

-AT&T is offering up to $ 1,000 off the iPhone 13 Pro or Pro Max and up to $ 800 on the iPhone 13 and Mini, essentially making the iPhone 13 Pro, 13, or 13 Mini free.
-Verizon is offering up to $ 1,000 on a 13 Pro or Pro Max or $ 800 on any iPhone 13.
-This would cover base costs for the 13 Pro Max, 13, and the Mini.
+AT&T is offering up to $ 1,000 off the iPhone 13 Pro or Pro Max and up to $ 700 on the iPhone 13 and Mini, essentially making the iPhone 13 Pro or 13 Mini free.
+Verizon is offering up to $ 800 off any iPhone 13, covering the base costs of the 13 and the Mini.

 Both carriers will need you to trade in a fairly recent phone and have an unlimited plan (in the case of Verizon, one of its current higher tier unlimited offers such as Do More, Get More, and Play More or older Above Unlimited and Beyond Unlimited plans) to obtain full credit.
 AT&T also requires your device to be in good working order while Verizon will take any phone – even those with a broken screen – as long as its battery isn’t damaged.